 Does in-home support mean giving up independence?
 No. Good support makes daily recovery safer and easier.
 The goal is to help an older adult stay at home with more confidence, not less.

 What medications cause the most falls in seniors?
-Blood pressure medications, sedatives, and certain pain medications are among the most common.
+Blood pressure medications, sedatives, benzodiazepines, antidepressants, and antipsychotics carry the highest fall risk according to NIH research.
 Any drug that affects alertness, balance, or blood pressure can raise the risk, especially right after a dosage change.

 Medication changes after discharge can make the first days at home feel less stable than families expect.
 Dizziness, weakness, and balance problems are easy to brush off, but they are often the signs that deserve the most attention.
 When recovery depends on one tired person trying to manage everything, the plan needs more support, not more pressure.
 If the routine still feels shaky after a few days, simplify the plan and bring in more help.